whyooooo/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

-## Lab Overview
-For this assignment, you are going to:

 A) [Plan](#part-2a-plan)